 Human activities are associated with actor expressions (e.g., roles).
-Based on these expressions activities can be assigned to authorized users at runtime, which enables process coordination among users.
+Based on these expressions activities can be assigned to authorized users at runtime.
 Further, when a human activity becomes enabled, a corresponding work item is added to worklists of authorized users.
-This property affects a requirement of category User Integration.